reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/PHP/Behat.md

 # ReportPortal Behat Integration

-Agent to integrate [Behat](https://docs.behat.org/en/latest/) with ReportPortal.
+There is an agent to integrate [Behat](https://docs.behat.org/en/latest/) with ReportPortal.

 Behat is a test framework for PHP.